 A big misunderstanding about eco-friendly living is that it’s too expensive and doesn’t make a big difference.
 When it comes to cleaning products, this just isn’t true.
 Using eco-friendly products can actually be very cost-effective.

 Eco-friendly products aren’t just good for the environment, they’re good for you and your employees.
-Going green while cleaning can help improve overall indoor air quality, reducing health risks like skin irritations or even respiratory infections.
+Going green while cleaning can help improve overall indoor air quality, reducing health risks like skin irritations.

 If you clean your own space, like a home office, consider cleaning with baking soda and vinegar – effective and inexpensive!
 If you have a cleaning crew, encourage them to use commercial cleaners that are certified to be environmentally friendly.